t2ne/tts-playground/README.md

 That's it!

-It is noted that you still need to have the ffmpeg dependency on your machine.
+Note: you must have the FFmpeg system dependency installed on your machine.
 More information on how to install it below.

 ## Project Structure